iKilledAppl3/ikilledappl3.github.io/README.md

-# ikilledappl3.github.io
+# My Website amongst other things!
-Now deprecated use http://www.ikilledappl3.tk instead
+Yay! no more 000webhost! screw them! lol

-(opal beta is still usable)
+(opal beta is still usable as well :P)